reactive/data-client/docs/rest/api/RestEndpoint.md

 [Method](https://developer.mozilla.org/en-US/docs/Web/API/Request/method) is part of the HTTP protocol.
 REST protocols use these to indicate the type of operation.
 Because of this RestEndpoint uses this to inform `sideEffect` and whether the endpoint should use a `body` payload.
+Setting `sideEffect` explicitly will override this behavior, allowing for non-standard API designs.

 `GET` is 'readonly', other methods imply sideEffects.